 I had a bit of an obsession with designer handbags some years back, but now I seldom carry them.

 Rather than have them sit unused on a closet shelf, I sell them on the website Bag Borrow or Steal.
-They verify that accessories are authentic designer items — not knock-offs — and pay well.
+The site verifies that accessories are authentic designer items — not knock-offs — and pays well.

-Before you toss your old calculator, check CalculatorSource to determine its value and popularity.
+Before you toss your old calculator, check CalculatorSource.com to determine how much the site might pay for it.

 What’s your favorite way to turn unwanted belongings into cash?
 Share with us in comments below or on our Facebook page.